sridel92/SatTracker_esp32_v2/README.md

 Switch boot

--GPIO12 - switch for rotation screen at startup (connect it to the ground about 5 seconds during boot) -GPIO13 - switch for LOOP testing at startup  (connect it to the ground about 5 seconds during boot)
+-GPIO12 - switch for rotation screen at startup (connect it to the ground about 5 seconds during boot)

+-GPIO13 - switch for LOOP testing at startup  (connect it to the ground about 5 seconds during boot)

-tracking many satellite on screen. search for the TLE sat code on the web (celestrak)
+Tracking many satellite on screen. search for the TLE sat code on the web (celestrak)

 int Sat = 4;        //  Enter the number of tracked satellite
 // Enter the code of the tracked satellites from Celestrak